GDD 2

 - Make your game controllable via a sofa, house plant, or banana.

 The FabLab and E-Lab are great places for tinkering with custom hardware.
 Feel free to consult with electrical engineering students for this option.
+Please note that using a phone does not qualify as an alternative control unless it is implemented in a uniquely innovative way.

 Topics & Inspiration